AlexandriaMM/IT1025repo/Lab6/readme.md

 a.)
 Explain what HTTP is and how does it support the client-server model? <br>
     HTTP stands for Hypertext Transfer Protocol and is the protocol that is used for viewing web pages so a client sends a web address through a web browser and uses HTTP to retrieve the web page.

 b.)
-Explain the protocols that secure HTTP uses to protect data?
+Explain the protocols that secure HTTP uses to protect data? <br>
     HTTPS or Secure Hypertext Transfer Protocol Encrypts the data (using encryption algorithms) that is being retrieved by HTTP

 <br><br>